ddtlabs/smartvisu-widgets/sonos/README.md

 **Fronthem converter usage:**
   - **SonosGroup:** used for all svHasClient_Sonos_.* and svIsInAnyGroup readings (these FHEM readings will automatically be created at first when Sonos speakers are grouped)
   - **SonosAlbumArtURL:** used for currentAlbumArtURL reading (inter alia fixing a FHEM Sonos module bug)
-  - **SonosTrackPos:** used for svTrackPosition reading
+  - **SonosTrackPos:** used for svTrackPosition userReading
   - **SonosTransportState:** used for transportState reading
   - **NumDirect:** used for Volume reading
   - **Direct:** used for all other readings
-  - Some readings may not be displayed in FHEM Gad Editor because they are on modules setList.
+  - Some readings may not be displayed in FHEM Gad Editor because they are not on Sonos modules internal setList.
 Enter them nevertheless.
+  - Last part of gad/items names that are displayed in gad editor are the reading names that must be selected for each reading and cmd.
+I hope that makes this configuration a little bit easier.

 **Used Sonos player readings:**
   - can be found in the beginning of sonos player macro in widget_ddtlabs_sonos.html